• Skip to primary navigation

 Learn more about cooking with kids and soaking beans.

-If you enjoy this recipe, you won't want to miss Chef JJ's Jollof Rice, Cuban beans and rice, Afro-Asian-American gumbo, Persian shrimp with rice, Costa Rican beans and rice, braised oxtail, and Mother Africa sauce as well as kala, vegetarian gumbo, and sambusas.
+If you enjoy this recipe, you won't want to miss Chef JJ's Jollof Rice, Cuban beans and rice, Afro-Asian-American gumbo, Persian shrimp with rice, Costa Rican beans and rice, braised oxtail, Southern bbq marinade and sauce, and Mother Africa sauce as well as kala, vegetarian gumbo, and sambusas.

 Contents hide